 You may want to create the magic by working at Walt Disney Imagineering on Disney’s next E-ticket attraction.
 You might dream of unleashing the darker side of your creativity on Halloween Horror Nights at Universal Studios.
 Or perhaps you wish you were helping to bring the Wizarding World of Harry Potter to life within Islands of Adventure.

-The Entertainment Designer Forum took place on April 23, 2010 at Orlando’s Mad Cow Theatre.
-The event brought together leading theme park designers from Universal Orlando and Walt Disney Imagineering to benefit Relay for Life, a charity with the goal of aiding cancer research.
+The Entertainment Designer Forum took place on April 23, 2010, at Orlando’s Mad Cow Theatre.
+The event brought together leading theme park designers from Universal Orlando and Walt Disney Imagineering to benefit Relay for Life, a charity to aid cancer research.
 Attendees and panelists alike each chipped in $25 to attend the event and the combination of ticket sales and the proceeds from an auction of unique and one-of-a-kind theme park items resulted in the event raising more than $5,000 for Relay for Life.
 (Great job!)

 But those in attendance received even more than the satisfaction of helping a great cause.
 The two sessions presented at the Entertainment Designer Forum featuring theme park designers were question-and-answer style, revolving around audience members asking the panel questions.
 Surprisingly few of the asked questions were about specific attractions.
 Instead, it seemed that many hopefuls were seeking career advice on how to become a theme park designer and wanted to learn more about what the job is actually like for the lucky ones who get it.